Looking for all-natural ways to strengthen your immune system?

 - Add extra vegetables such as sweet peppers to your favourite pasta dishes.

-Selenium is another notable antioxidant that helps with maintaining a healthy immune system and preventing cell damage.
+Selenium is another notable antioxidant that helps to maintain a healthy immune system and prevent cell damage.
 It’s commonly found in beef, oysters, shrimps, crabs, salmon, sardines, mackerel, herring, trout, tuna, mushroom, couscous, chia seeds and sunflower seeds.
 However, the best and highest selenium source is found in Brazil nuts.
-In fact, for every five pieces of Brazil nuts, there is 340mcg of selenium.
+In fact, for every five Brazil nuts, there is 340mcg of selenium.

 To incorporate selenium into your diet, try the following:

 - Enjoy unsalted brazil nuts as a healthy snack.
-While they have the highest selenium content and are a good source of polyunsaturated fatty acids (a type of good fats), they are calorie-dense.
+While they have the highest selenium content and are a good source of polyunsaturated fatty acids (a type of good fat), they are calorie dense.
 Eating too many can increase your intake of extra and unnecessary calories and fat.
 To keep your portions in check, have no more than more than ¼ cup of Brazil nuts or mixed nuts at each sitting.

-- Try couscous as a change for your source of grains for your meals.
-Simply switch it up with rice for dinner or add couscous to your leafy green salads for added nutrients, crunch and texture.
+- Try couscous as a change for your source of grains during meals.
+Simply switch it up with rice for dinner, or add couscous to your leafy green salads for added nutrients, crunch and texture.

 No matter how old you are, zinc is an important nutrient that helps with growth and development.
-More importantly, it helps with strengthening your immune system and plays a pivotal role in healing wounds.
+More importantly, it helps to strengthen your immune system and plays a pivotal role in healing wounds.
 One of the richest sources of zinc is oysters.
 For every 75 grams of oysters, there are at least 25 grams of zinc.
 Other food sources with zinc include meats, seafood, dairy products, legumes, nuts such as peanuts, almonds, cashews and seeds such as pumpkin seeds.

 Having zinc-rich foods as part of your diet cannot get any simpler.
 Here are some practical tips:

 - Plan an oyster night at home.
-While raw oysters taste fresh and briny with a buttery texture, they may be best to be eaten fully cooked to prevent food poisoning and its symptoms.
+While raw oysters taste fresh and briny with a buttery texture, they can also be eaten fully cooked.

 - Include meats, poultry, fish or beans in your meals, which are also rich in protein.